ektrah/nsec/docs/api/nsec.cryptography.key.md

 ### Export(KeyBlobFormat, Span<byte>)

-Exports the key as a BLOB in the specified format and writes it to the start of the specified span of bytes.
+Exports the key as a BLOB in the specified format and writes it to the specified span of bytes.

     public int Export(
         KeyBlobFormat format,